AI-Guard-System/ai-guard-system/README.md

 - **Deterministic JSON Repair**: Utilizes a stack-based finite state machine to auto-close brackets, quotes, and structural errors in real-time.
 It transforms broken streams (e.g., `{"data": {"nam`) into valid JavaScript objects.

+- **Reasoning Model Extraction**: Strips `<think>` tags, markdown code blocks, and prose to extract clean JSON from verbose model outputs.

-- **Client-Side Firewall**: Scans input text for sensitive patterns (Credit Cards, SSNs, API Keys) using a background thread before the network request is initiated.
+- **Client-Side Firewall**: Scans input text for sensitive patterns (Credit Cards, SSNs, API Keys, JWTs) using a background thread before the network request is initiated.

 - **Main Thread Isolation**: All heavy computation (regex scanning, recursive parsing) is offloaded to a Web Worker, ensuring the UI thread remains unblocked.